What makes a great sales manager?

 Sales management is not easy, and many great salespeople have failed to set the world alight with their management skills.

-The best sales managers are able to not only sell products and services but motivate, lead and support too – even when morale is declining.
+The best and most effective sales managers are able to not only sell products and services but motivate, lead and support too – even when morale is declining.

 If you can do this, you can inspire those that were once in your position to reach their full potential whilst your own career progresses.